katrinortmann/FairEval/README.md

 If you use FairEval in your work, please cite the corresponding paper:

-- Ortmann, Katrin.
-Forthcoming. *Fine-Grained Error Analysis and Fair Evaluation of Labeled Spans*.
+- Ortmann, Katrin. *Fine-Grained Error Analysis and Fair Evaluation of Labeled Spans*.
+Accepted for presentation at LREC 2022.

 ## References